 If there is one thing that Ohio’s Hocking Hills have in store for travelers and locals alike, it’s adventure — and sometimes, adventure is best served with an extra serving of mashed potatoes.

 >> Get your 2020 off to a great start with lots of January fun

 The 7th annual Hocking Hills Comfort Food Cruise will be taking place over the course of three weekends in January: Jan.
 11-12, Jan.
 18-19 and Jan.
 25-26.

 A sure cure for the winter doldrums, the Cruise makes it easy for travelers to experience the region's inviting, casual restaurants.
-There’s one last chance to hop aboard this weekend, Jan.
-26-27.

 Reservations are not needed, but one ticket is required for each sample.

 Although affording a tropical, sun-soaked cruise isn’t always an option this time of year, we’ll take gooey, homemade mac n’ cheese over a sunburn any day.

 • The Boot Grill: Baked Steak Sliders & Loaded Baked Potatoes

 • Hocking Hills Coffee Emporium: Carmel Pecan Cinnamon Roll or Apple Danish

 • Hocking Hills Diner: Banana Bread French Toast